po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 **📝 **The .NET Core SDK is not specific to VS Code and can be used with other source code editors.

-For more information about dotnet, visit the [dotnet command Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).
+For more information about `dotnet`, visit the [dotnet command Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).

 To install the .NET Core SDK: